hamedbh/cookiecutter-py/{{ cookiecutter.repo_name }}/README.md

 Having created this project with a cookiecutter you'll need to run `git init` to initialise it as a Git repo.
 The next steps are contained in the setup script, which will:

 1. Create a Python virtual environment and activate it.
 The Python executable and location of the virtual environment were set for you when you started the cookiecutter.
-If you decide you want to change these they are in `Makefile` as `PYTHON_PATH` and `VIRTUALENV_LOCATION` respectively.
+If you decide you want to change these they are in `Makefile` as `PYTHON_VERSION` and `VIRTUALENV_LOCATION` respectively.
 2. Install the required packages from `requirements.txt`, which includes your local code under `src`.
 3. Create an IPython kernel to use with notebooks, called {{ cookiecutter.repo_name }}.
 4. Install the Git pre-commit hooks defined in `.pre-commit-config.yaml`.